Integration

 MCP Server for AI-Powered Test Management

-Let Claude Code, Cursor, Windsurf, and Codex create and manage test cases directly through the Model Context Protocol.
+Let Claude Code, Cursor, Windsurf, and Codex manage test cases, suites, and test plans directly through the Model Context Protocol.
 Write code, generate tests - all in one workflow.

 Open-source MCP server.
 Works with any MCP-compatible AI assistant.